bguiz/qryq/doco/present/markdown/present.md

 This is the Unix philosophy: Write programs that do one thing and do it well.
 Write programs to work together.
 </blockquote>

--- Doug McIlroy, invented pipes in the UNIX command line
+-- Doug McIlroy, invented pipes in UNIX

 ---